-If you’re taking Percocet and wish to add kratom into the mix, be sure to speak with your doctor first.
+If you’re taking Percocet and wish to add kratom into the mix, speak with your doctor first.

-Don’t forget that Percocet and kratom have a higher chance of a negative interaction if you take these two substances together regularly.
+Don’t forget that Percocet and kratom have a higher chance of negative interaction if you regularly take these two substances together.

 - Löfdal, K. C. S., Andersson, M. L., & Gustafsson, L. L. (2013).
 Cytochrome P450-mediated changes in oxycodone pharmacokinetics/pharmacodynamics and their clinical implications.
 Drugs, 73(6), 533-543.